srinman/aksghautodeploy/README.md

 ```

 Any more updates to this doc will not trigger a new deployment.
+Any other file changes will trigger a new deployment.